postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 Get alerted by email if a test fails or errors occur, or [set up integrations](/docs/integrations/intro-integrations/) to be notified over Slack and other channels.
 All results are recorded on the monitor’s dashboard, so you can view past results or inspect trends over time.

 Learn how to [set up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).

+> Because monitors run in the cloud, there are some differences compared to sending requests and running collections in Postman.
+To learn more, see the [Monitoring FAQs](/docs/monitoring-your-api/faqs-monitors/#can-i-upload-files-or-attach-data-files).

 ### Use cases